FC Izhevsk (2011)

-FC Zenit Izhevsk (ФК «Зенит-Ижевск» Ижевск) is a Russian football club from Izhevsk, founded in 2011.
+FC Izhevsk (ФК «Ижевск») is a Russian football club from Izhevsk, founded in 2011.

 Club history

-It played its first professional season in the Russian Second Division in 2011, where it replaced FC SOYUZ-Gazprom Izhevsk.
+It played its first professional season in the Russian Second Division in 2011 as FC Zenit Izhevsk, where it replaced FC SOYUZ-Gazprom Izhevsk.
 In July 2023, it dropped out of the Russian Second League as the government of Udmurtia refused to finance the club for the season at that level.

+In 2025, the club was renamed to FC Izhevsk.

+For the 2026 season, the club was licensed for the fourth-tier Russian Second League Division B.

+Current squad

+As of 14 September 2026, according to the Second League website.